Legendary Weapons

-Legendary Weapons is a compilation album by American hip hop group Wu-Tang Clan, which was released July 26, 2011 on E1 Music.
-It follows 2009's Wu-Tang Chamber Music.
+Legendary Weapons is a compilation album endorsed by Wu-Tang Clan, released on July 26, 2011 via E1 Music.
+This album serves as the group's second release under the abbreviated name "Wu-Tang," following Chamber Music, released in 2009.
 Legendary Weapons features performances by several Wu-Tang members (GZA and Masta Killa are absent), and affiliates Trife Diesel, Killa Sin and Bronze Nazareth.
 Other guests include Sean Price, M.O.P., AZ, Action Bronson & Roc Marciano among others.

 The album debuted at number 41 on the US Billboard 200 chart, with first-week sales of 10,000 copies in the United States.
 As of November 27, 2011, the album has sold a total of 25,000 copies in the United States.
 In Canada, the album debuted at #98 on the Canadian Albums Chart.